nathmisaki/bank_service/README.md

 ### Running the app using Docker

 Docker runs the app using [CompileDaemon](https://github.com/githubnemo/CompileDaemon), it comes with HotReload Feature.
-It keeps monitoring `.go` files for changes and rebuild the whole app.
+It keeps monitoring `.go` files for changes and `go build` the whole app inside the container.

 The Docker Compose share the root of this directory with the container as a shared volume.
-So it make faster to change something locally and check the change in the service, without having to rebuild the image.
+So it make faster to change something locally and check the change in the service, without having to `docker build` the image.

+With the two combined, we have a fast development flow using docker and go!!

 *You will need to rebuild if you install new packages or upgrade them.
 Basically, any changes to what's inside [Dockerfile](https://github.com/nelsonmhjr/bank_service/blob/master/Dockerfile)